Harsh-1-0/Amazon-hack/README.md

 ## ⏱️ Adaptive Daylist Technology

-The Adaptive Daylist system is Flux's time-aware recommendation engine that adapts to users' circadian viewing patterns and emotional states throughout the day.
+The Adaptive Daylist system is Flux's time-aware recommendation engine that adapts to users' viewing patterns and emotional states throughout the day.

 ### Technical Implementation